 Over the past couple of years, podcasts have matured into the storytelling format du jour – with a little help from a certain sensationally popular true crime serial (ahem).
 Yet the surge of interest and excitement around audio features and podcasts has been gaining momentum for several years, propelled by a diversity of formats.

 Take the narrative artisanship of This American Life or the sonic vivacity of Radiolab; the topical deep dives of Slate’s Culture Gabfest or Phillip Adams’s Late Night Live; the animated storytelling of The Moth or Snap Judgment; or the intimate conversations found in Lea Thau’s Strangers or WTF withMarc Maron.
-The influence of these and countless other shows can be felt in today’s most interesting podcasts (insert shameless plug for the Wheeler Centre’s own successful foray into richly-produced feature-making, Andrew Denton’s Better Off Dead, here).
+The influence of these and countless other shows can be felt in today’s most interesting podcasts (insert shameless plug for the Wheeler Centre’s own successful forays into richly-produced feature-making, including Andrew Denton’s Better Off Dead, and The Messenger,here).

 Beloved for their sense of proximity, their active listenership, portability and in some cases, ambitiously-crafted audio, podcasts have a unique ability to keep listeners in the company of their own choosing – and to render mundane tasks bearable.
 And since design show 99% Invisible’s record-breaking Kickstarter campaigns – podcasts have also shown promise in otherwise dim times for media businesses.
 What’s next for podcasting – and how could it be done better?

 In celebration of all things audible, we’re bringing you some of podcasting’s best and brightest to share their thoughts and insights on the art (and business) of listening.

 Explore the 13 previous events from Invasion of the Pod People.